-Historic Preservation: The Applicant was supposed to go before the Historic Preservation Commission on Tuesday, November 15, 2011, but due to the large number of cases on the agenda, their case was continued to the December Historic Preservation Commission meeting.
+Historic Preservation: The Applicant was supposed to go went before the Historic Preservation Commission on Tuesday, November 15, 2011, December 13, 2011. but due to the large number of cases on the agenda, their case was continued to the December Historic Preservation Commission meeting.
 No comments have been provided at this time.
+Please see the attached DRAFT Historic Preservation Commission Meeting Minutes.
+These minutes cannot be approved and finalized until the next Historic Preservation Commission meeting on Tuesday, January 17, 2012, but the Chair and Vice Chair have reviewed the minutes and made the edits they deemed appropriate.